 Before we set off for home, the Beans were given carrots or apples to feed to the horses to say thank you.
 They were shown how to hold the food so that the horse could easily take it without hurting them.

 The Beans all thoroughly enjoyed their lessons and are looking forward to attending more in the future.
 It’s such a lovely activity for them to take part in.
 I spoke with some of the stable hands who said they try to spend as much of their spare time as possible at the stables, mucking them out, grooming, feeding or riding the horses.
 Some of them even commented they fully intend to work with horses when they leave school too.
 From a parents perspective, it’s lovely to see youngsters doing something they love that doesn’t involve staring at a screen but teaches them compassion, responsibility and being outdoors.

 More Horse Fun to Come

-Our Summer of horses isn’t over yet, we still have another fun family day to look forward to at The July Course in Newmarket.
-If you haven’t tried it yet I would urge you to pop along with your family.
+Our Summer of horses isn’t over yet; we still have another fun family day to look forward to at The July Course in Newmarket.
+If you haven’t tried it yet, I will urge you to pop along with your family.
 It’s perfect for everyone from children through to Grandparents.
-It’s not just about the horse racing (although it gets very exciting) they also have lots of fun activities for children to get involved in with the likes of Chase and Marshall from Paw Patrol, Pup Pup Boogie, bouncy castles, circus skills, adventure playgrounds and more.
-You can take along a picnic, a gazebo and your camping chairs to make yourself comfortable and with the U18’s Race Free programme all children get free access when accompanied by a full paying adult.
-To find out more head over to the website for details of a racecourse near you.
+It’s not just about horse racing (although it gets fascinating).
+They also have lots of fun activities for children to get involved in with the likes of Chase and Marshall from Paw Patrol, Pup Pup Boogie, bouncy castles, circus skills, adventure playgrounds and more.
+You can take along a picnic, a gazebo and your camping chairs to make yourself comfortable, and with the U18’s Race Free programme, all children get free access when accompanied by a full paying adult.
+To find out more, head over to the website for details of a racecourse near you.
 What are you waiting for?